 Of course, some of them are not all that good.
 But many are extremely helpful.
-In this post, we have included all the best Ecuador retirement books – according to Amazon ratings.
+In this post, we have included all the best Ecuador retirement books – according to reader ratings.

 Let’s get started!

 Shortlist: Top 17 Ecuador Retirement Books on Kindle

 A couple of years ago, we wrote about the top books about Ecuador.
 These were primarily print books and were more travel related than about retirement and relocation.

 This list is primarily Kindle-only books – meaning that most are not available in print.
 And while there are a couple of Ecuador travel books, the majority are all about retirement in Ecuador – written by expats actually living here.